Ultrasound Diagnostic Medical Sonography

 Sonographers perform clinical assessments and a variety of ultrasound examinations, both invasive and non-invasive using highly specialized equipment.

-The program has two distinct majors: General or Cardiovascular
+The program has 2 distinct majors: General or Cardiovascular

 In the General program, students learn how to perform a variety of examinations including: